 Most recently, I worked for 3.5 years at the Gary Player Group where I managed the Black Knight Archives, the company archives that also documented the life and career of legendary golfer Gary Player, and worked as part of the media team to activate the archives in company media.

 I now offer my consulting services full-time in Eastern North Carolina.
-My current clients include the Tobacco Farm Life Museum, where I am working on collections care and outreach through exhibits, programming, and online resources; and the Ava Gardner Museum, where I am cataloging and managing the collection and assisting with content creation and social media.
+My current clients include the Tobacco Farm Life Museum, where I am working on collections care and outreach through exhibits, programming, and online resources; the Ava Gardner Museum, where I am cataloging and managing the collection and assisting with content creation and social media; and the City of Wilson, where I am working on research and writing for a project in Historic Downtown Wilson.

 I enjoy researching a variety of historical topics, but I am especially interested in women’s history, the history of Latin America, immigration history, and material culture.
 I love connecting the past to the present and helping others to make personal connections to the past.

-I live near Kenly, North Carolina with my husband and our dog Dia.
+I live in Wilson, North Carolina with my husband and our dog Dia.
+I enjoy reading, baking, hiking, and visiting museums.

 What People Say